List Decoding of Reed-Solomon Codes and Folded Reed-Solomon Codes Over Galois Ring: Introduction

 Despite of so many progress made in the list decoding of codes over finite fields, there are very few works considering the list decoding over rings.
 One reason is due to that codes over finite field is considered to be superior to codes over rings.
 Moreover, there is very few applications for codes over rings.
 However, there is a trend to design good codes over rings due to recent progress of zero knowledge proof.
 An efficient zero knowledge proof system such as SNARKs requires a codes with large decoding radius whether unique decoding or list decoding.
-There are zero knowledge proof systems \cite{huang2025sublinear,ChiesaFioreMicali2023Rinocchio,JiaLiXingYaoYuan2025PCS_GaloisRings} defined over rings which can handle the arithmetic circuit over $\Z_{2^k}$ without expensive translations of statement from finite field.
+There are zero knowledge proof systems~\cite{huang2025sublinear,ChiesaFioreMicali2023Rinocchio,JiaLiXingYaoYuan2025PCS_GaloisRings} defined over rings which can handle the arithmetic circuit over $\Z_{2^k}$ without expensive translations of statement from finite field.
 A code with large decoding radius indicates a large proximity gap which is crucial to the analysis of soundness error for the zero knowledge proof system.
-It was shown that the proximity gap can be improved from $\frac{1-r}{2}$ to $1-\sqrt{r}$ if we consider the list decoding instead of unique decoding for RS codes over finite fields \cite{BCIKS20}.
-However, when migrated to RS codes over Galois ring, the state-of-the-art result is a proximity gap $\frac{1-r}{2}$ \cite{JiaLiXingYaoYuan2025PCS_GaloisRings}.
+It was shown that the proximity gap can be improved from $\frac{1-r}{2}$ to $1-\sqrt{r}$ if we consider the list decoding instead of unique decoding for RS codes over finite fields~\cite{BCIKS20}.
+However, when migrated to RS codes over Galois ring, the state-of-the-art result is a proximity gap $\frac{1-r}{2}$~\cite{JiaLiXingYaoYuan2025PCS_GaloisRings}.
 Thus, to improve the performance of zero knowledge system over rings, it is of great interest to investigate the codes over rings.

-In this paper, we generalize most of the state-of-the-art techniques about the list decodable codes to Galois rings including the celebrated Guruswami-Sudan list decoding algorithm, the list decoding algorithm of Folded Reed-Solomon codes and its improved list size analysis.
+In this paper, we generalize most of the state-of-the-art techniques about the list-decodable codes to Galois rings including the celebrated Guruswami-Sudan list decoding algorithm, the list decoding algorithm of Folded Reed-Solomon codes and its improved list size analysis.
+In addition, we extend the deterministic pruning approach of~\cite{ashvinkumar2026algorithmic} to Galois rings by lifting candidates through the quotient rings $GR(p^t,\ell)$ and reducing each lifting step to a finite-field pruning problem over the residue field.